 "Load & Go" with any trauma patient with signs and symptoms of shock - on scene treatment should be minimal.
-Conduct a Primary Survey, manage the airway, take C-spine precautions & immobilize, if indicated, and control any life-threatening hemorrhage.
+Conduct a Primary Survey, manage the airway, take C-spine precautions place in spinal motion restriction (SMR) if indicated, and control any life-threatening hemorrhage.
 Contact Medical Control as early as possible.

-Emergency Medical Responder Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.
+EMR Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.

 - 1. Render initial care in accordance with the Routine Patient Care Protocol and Routine Trauma Care Protocol. - 2.
-Oxygen: 15 LPM via NRM or 6 LPM via nasal cannula. - a.
-Maintain SPO2 > 94% - 3.
+Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress is noted, apply a pulse ox.
+If ≥ 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If ≤94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to ≥94%. - 3.
 Control bleeding based on Bleeding Control Protocol.